About Me

 Historically, art has relied heavily on animal-derived materials: sable hair in brushes, beetles and horse urine in pigments, glue made from skin, beeswax in mediums, and more.

-Although these practices are still widespread today, there's also an abundance of high-quality, animal-free materials—and those are what I choose.
+Although these practices are still widespread today, there's also an abundance of high-quality, animal-free materials, and those are what I choose.

 Does that mean all of my materials are currently animal-free?
 Not entirely.
 I began building my studio before I was aware of these harmful practices - I mean, who could imagine we exploit animals for art!

 So while a few of those older materials remain, they’re the exception.
 Rather than dispose of them and create unnecessary waste, I’ve chosen to use what’s left and phase them out.
-They won’t be replaced.

 I'd love to stay in touch!